 - hold this GST/HST in trust until you send it to us by filing a GST/HST return; and

 - stay registered for at least one year before you can ask to cancel your registration (unless you stop your commercial activities).

 Before you register for a GST/HST account, you need to know if you have a Business Number (BN).
 You have a BN if you have or had at least one of our business accounts such as a payroll account.
 If you do not have a BN, you will receive one when you register for a GST/HST account.

 Once a GST/HST account is opened, you may use your account number for both GST and HST, whichever is applicable.

 When you register you may request that any refunds or rebates be directly deposited into your account.
 Direct deposit is a confidential, safe, convenient, dependable, and timesaving way to receive your GST/HST refund or rebate payments.
-For more information, see Form RC366, Direct Deposit Request - GST/HST, Payroll and/or Corporation Income Tax.
+For more information, see Form RC366, Direct Deposit Request for Businesses.

 You have told us: